Trump Is Fighting a War Against Governors, Not the Coronavirus

 Florida — one of the few red states currently managing a significant outbreak — appears to be exempt from Trump’s directions to governors to “get [supplies] yourself” rather than treat the federal government like a “shipping clerk.”
 Trump, however, contradicted his own advice according to Massachusetts Governor Charlie Baker, who said that the federal government was outbidding states for orders of protective equipment.
 Baker’s frustration was echoed by Governor Whitmer, who said Friday that Michigan hospitals were not receiving shipments of personal protective equipment on time because the federal government was outbidding her state.

-The Post report, combined with state anxieties over medical supply pricing, added to a concern expressed by New York’s Jonathan Chait that Trump may not treat states he “views as hostile on the same terms as states he views as friendly:”
+The Post report, combined with state anxieties over medical supply pricing, illustrates a concern expressed by Intelligencer’s Jonathan Chait — that Trump may not treat states he “views as hostile on the same terms as states he views as friendly.”

-There is already evidence that he has not.
-Last month, when the coronavirus first popped up, Trump reportedly promised Alabama Republicans he would not move coronavirus-infected cruise-ship passengers to a military facility in their state.
-Instead, he shipped them to, yes, California.
-He has yet to release disaster assistance to New York, California, or Washington.

-At the moment, New York faces the most dire shortage of equipment, especially ventilators.
-The federal government has released some of the machines to New York, but not nearly enough to meet the need in a state whose residents will soon likely be dying for lack of medical equipment.
-New York governor Andrew Cuomo has begged Trump to front-load the federal government’s ventilator supply to his state, so the immediate emergency can be met, promising to share the machines with other states whose outbreaks may be a few weeks behind.

 Though Trump has the resources of the federal government to activate or keep idle, governors haven’t been afraid to push back.
-When the president suggested he may consider an unprecedented quarantine for New York, Governor Cuomo said such an action was “illegal” and that if Trump followed through he would sue.
-In Ohio, Mike DeWine fought and overrode an FDA limit for decontaminizing PPE masks, in order to ensure health workers were protected.
-And Michigan Governor Gretchen Whitmer — who Trump called a “half-whit” and repeatedly attacked without mentioning her name — ignored the presidential harassment.
-On State of the Union, she described the importance of her working relationship with FEMA and said that she doesn’t “have the energy to respond to every slight.”
+When the president suggested on Saturday that he was considering a quarantine of the New York City area, Governor Cuomo said such an action was “illegal” and that if Trump followed through he would sue.
+(Trump backed down, settling for a CDC travel advisory instead.)
+In Ohio, Mike DeWine fought and overrode an FDA limit on an Ohio company’s capacity for decontaminating n95 masks.
+And Michigan Governor Gretchen Whitmer — who Trump called a “half-whit” and repeatedly attacked without mentioning her name — has ignored the presidential harassment and stressed the importance of her partnership with FEMA and Vice President Pence.